mkris0714/FlowEmb-SUMO-DataSet/README.md

 [DataSet Type]

-A. city_big: Midtown Manhattan, New York (Day)
+A. city: Midtown Manhattan, New York (Day)

-B. city_small: Midtown Manhattan, New York (Night)

-C. country: A suburb of Orlando, Florida
+B. country: A suburb of Orlando, Florida

 [Download Method (Using git lfs)]